Amitaia/Shabbat-Times/README.md

     - parasha
     - hebrew_date
     - sunset
-    - is_shabbat // state get True if is shabbat and False is shabbat end.
+    - is_shabbat """ state get True if is shabbat and False is shabbat end."""
-    - is_holiday // not work for now...
   ```
   ### Entity Requirements